sfilippone/psblas3/test/computational_routines/README.md

 |**Entrywise Division**|`psb_gediv`|This function computes the entrywise division between two vectors x and y$$div \leftarrow \frac{x(i)}{y(i)}$$|No ❌|
 |**Entrywise Inversion**|`psb_geinv`|This function computes the entrywise inverse of a vector x and puts it into y$$inv \leftarrow \frac{1}{x(i)}$$|No ❌|

+## TODO
+- Merge all the output logs
+- Finish the directories description
+- Check memory occupancy of parallel/ serial/ and vectors/ directories (Maybe not the best way for lots of rputines?)

+## Questions
+- Is it correct to use psb_gather even for a single process running?
+- Is it correct to shift in 0,xxxx type of notation to compare with the correct number of significand digits?

 ## References
 <a id="testing">[1].</a> Higham, Nicholas J. Testing linear algebra software.
 Springer US, 1997